Editor’s note: This article was originally published in 2019. It has been updated for accuracy and to reflect modern practices.

 - Sign in to an existing account

-You can see these options in action on H&M’s checkout page.
-Not only do they prompt users to create a new account, but they also highlight the benefits of doing so (“10% off your first purchase”).
+You can see these options in action on Nike’s checkout page.
+Not only do they prompt users to create a new account, but they also highlight the benefits of doing so (free shipping).

 Other eCommerce sites choose to save the “create an account” step until the end of the checkout process.
 This can remove a barrier for new customers’ conversions, while still giving them the option to create their account after the purchase is complete.

 Whether you choose to use a one-page checkout process or guide customers through several separate pages, make sure your shoppers know what to expect.
-Be very clear about how many steps there are in the checkout process, and keep the user informed about how far they have left to go.
+Be clear about how many steps there are in the checkout form, and keep the user informed about how far they have left to go with a progress bar.

-If you have a multi-page checkout design, add numbers or steps to the headers of each page as progress indicators.
-Or, as Vitrazza does in the example below, include those details and a quick checkout option like Amazon, Google, or Apple Pay.
+If you have a multi-page checkout design, add numbers or steps to the headers/footers of each page as a progress indicator, as Lululemon does:

 If you use a single-page checkout design, we recommend using the accordion style for a clean look.
-Leaving all data fields open to edit and view on one page can be overwhelming for customers who want a quick checkout process.
+Leaving all data fields open to edit and view on one page can be overwhelming for customers who want a quick checkout process, especially when they’re shopping on mobile devices.

 As always when it comes to conversion rate optimization, make sure to test a few strategies individually to determine their effectiveness and what will work best for your eCommerce store.

-Want help making it happen?
-Our CRO team can create a personalized proposal for your cart and checkout design, crafted to optimize your results.
-Contact us today for a free site audit and customized strategy for your online business.
+Want professional guidance along the way?
+Our CRO team can create a personalized proposal for your cart and checkout design, crafted to optimize your user experience and online conversion rate.
+Contact us today for a free website audit and customized strategy for your online business.

 In the meantime, check out our other conversion best practices for eCommerce sites: